 At the end, the royals appeared, in closed cars rather than in the carriages they’d ridden earlier in the day.
 Elizabeth, Queen Mum, was in pink with a large pink hat.
 She brought many waves and cries of Happy Birthday.
 Margaret, Fergie, Anne, the children and many others were there, clearly visible, but not Charles or Elizabeth.
 My new pals on the street rattled ‘em off one by one.
 (In a recent poll, Charles won least favorite royal.)

-I walked past Buck House (Buckingham Palace) and along the park, enjoying a strawberry ice cream cone (nowhere near Italian gelato) and dodging errant soccer balls flying out of the park in large numbers from many games there.
+I walked past Buck House (Buckingham Palace) and along the park, enjoying a strawberry ice cream cone (nowhere near Italian gelato) and dodging errant soccer ballso flying fromthe park in large numbers from many games there.
 A red double decker bus at Hyde Park Corner took me to the Windsor Castle, a packed pub in Kensington with a nice but noisy beer garden in the back, where the KCWC golfers were meeting.
 Three hours, two pints, and many conversations later, I walked home, which took about 45 minutes in a perfect summer evening.
-My “dinner” was half a bowl of chips, since real food was taking an hour and a half (meaning fries, y’all; “crisps” are potato chips) and, if I may use a Reagan era definition, my veg was catsup.
+My “dinner” was half a bowl of chips, since real food was taking an hour and a half (meaning fries, y’all; “crisps” are potato chips) and,t use a Reagan era definition, my veg was catsup.
 Three food groups: fat, starch, and alcohol.
 When I got back, I realized that Mike was home, wondering where I was!
 I thought he was due in tomorrow night!
 (Usually his schedule’s on the refrigerator.)
 His trip to Brussels went well, focused on international food safety.
 He’s less interested in the food part per se than in better understanding the workings of European organizations.
 EC requirements push into many national sovereignties and customs.
 The French are horrified that they must now refrigerate cheeses sold in open air markets for centuries.

 KCWC sponsored a pub walk along Baker Street, in the paths of Sherlock Holmes.
 About twenty people attended, plus a blue-badge guide.
 (The badges are a sure sign of tested knowledge.)
-We saw the bank that sits where supposedly Holmes and Watson had rooms, and learned the bank employs a secretary even now who answers mail to Sherlock from all over the world.
+We saw the bank that sits where supposedly Holmes and Watson had rooms, and learned the bank employs a secretary to answer mail to Sherlock from all over the world.
 We traced Holmes’ steps through several adventures, sampled 3 pubs en route, and stopped for supper afterward on Christopher Alley, a tiny restaurant area off Oxford St. packed with diners, many sitting outdoors beneath warm kerosene heaters.
 A group of traveling musicians performed as some of us new Sherlock experts dined at an Italian restaurant.

 On a recent evening stroll in Hyde Park, we watched the sun color the sky, completely infusing it with soft pink.
 Glowing Serpentine waters reflected pink back to the sky as if an embrace, with dark green-black shrubs offering a cutout foil at the edge where geese and ducks rippled the quiet pastel water.
 The bustling city forgotten for a time, the whole world seemed to be basking in ethereal pink.
 It’s a scene I can call to mind with the same clarity of Wordsworth recollecting his daffodils.
 Poetry is emotion recalled in tranquility.
 We love evening walks in the neighborhood and in the park.
 The cascading flower baskets hanging on Westminster’s utility poles seem now to have quintupled in size: petunias, ivy, geraniums.
 They are supported by merchants, and a truck comes by to water them.
 They beautify the city.